vt6/vt6/spec/foundation.md

 #### 3.2.1.
 Standard input

-When a VT6 program reads from stdin, it MUST look for events, fenced messages without client IDs that are sent by its producing peer.
+When a VT6 client reads from stdin, it SHOULD look for events, fenced messages that are sent by its producing peer.

 Once it reads the byte sequence `<ESC>{` (decimal byte sequence 27, 123) from its stdin, it SHALL attempt to read an entire fenced message.
 If, upon further reading, the initial `<ESC>{` turns out not to start a syntactically valid fenced message, those bytes, as well as all bytes up to the next `<ESC>{` SHALL be treated as ordinary input data.
 If, however, a syntactically valid fenced message is read from stdin, it shall be processed as a single unit occurring within the input stream, rather than as a string of individual bytes.
 The bytes that make up the fenced message SHALL NOT be considered part of the input text.

+When a VT6 terminal (or an output proxy) reads a client's stdout, it MUST look for events in the same way as described above.

 Event messages have defined semantics, but only terminals (and proxies acting as terminals) MUST honor them.
 There are no set rules for what other VT6 programs can or cannot do with the events.